For general Fabric Challenge FAQs, see: https://help.bdc.fcc.gov/hc/en-us/articles/9200359586971-Bulk-Fabric-Challenge-FAQs

-If I already signed a license agreement for the preliminary Fabric, will I need to sign another license for the production Fabric?
+If I already signed a license agreement for the Fabric, will I need to sign another license for future versions of the Fabric?

-No, if you signed a license to use the preliminary Fabric, you will not need to sign another license to access the production Fabric - for the initial BDC filing round or for future rounds.
+No, if you signed a license to use the Fabric, you will not need to sign another license to access future versions.
 CostQuest sends emails to the users identified during the licensing process whenever updated versions of the data are available with links to the data.

 What is in the Fabric file that I received?

 The Fabric is provided as a ZIP archive of multiple CSV files.
 For more information about what is included in these files, please see: What is the Location Fabric.

 I downloaded the Fabric, but I’m not sure what to do with it or how to use it.
 Can you help me?